alcantarar/dryft/README.md

 I recommend using the [Anaconda](https://www.anaconda.com/distribution/#download-section) to setup a Python 3.6.7 environment to use this package.
 If you wish to setup a new environment, an Anaconda [environment](environment.yml) file is included to automatically install most dependencies.
-To setup a new environment for Dryft, type the following command into Anaconda Prompt:
+To setup a new environment for `dryft`, type the following command into Anaconda Prompt:
 ```
 conda env create -f path\to\environment.yml